velartrill/velartrill.github.io/orig/reunited.md

 Niltar laughs quietly.
 "That almost makes me wonder… maybe she's just using our UC sessions for the same thing I got myself flogged for."
 She flashes a cruel little smile.
 "Maybe she's just as desperate as I was."

 "Come on, Lisuan?"
 Livkir shakes his head.
 "You know how many groupies she has.
-Half the girls in the cohort are nursing crushes on her."
+Half the girls in the cohort are nursing crushes on her, to say nothing of the boys."

 "Okay but can you even imagine, I don't know, Silvar or someone like her *on top?* Of *Lisuan?*" Niltar giggles aloud at the thought.
 "Shit, I don't even think any of the *boys* could take her, let alone her *groupies*.
 Remember that one sparring session?
-Even Sarvash -- y'know, the T-0 Oldworlder who spent like a decade breaking slaver ass on the borderworlds -- even he had to call it a *tie* after going at it gold-on-gold with her for like half a fucking hour.
+Even Sarvash -- y'know, the T-null Oldworlder who spent like a decade breaking slaver ass on the borderworlds -- even he had to call it a *tie* after going at it gold-on-gold with her for like half a fucking hour.
 And he's the one who *taught* us all, for fuck's sake!"

 Livkir laughs.
 "Okay, yeah.
 That's a fair point."
 He scritches the back of her neck and she snuggles closer.
 "If that's true, then think about it -- she's got no one.
 No one to take charge, no one to comfort her, no one to make *her* feel safe and wanted.
 No one to hold her when she cries.
 And you've got Cas *and* me.
 You're better off than *Lisuan,* Nili."